pangeo-data/WeatherBench/README.md

 Because downloading the data can take a long time (several weeks), the workflow is encoded using [Snakemake](https ://snakemake.readthedocs.io/).
 See `Snakefile` and the configuration files for each variable in `scripts/config_ {variable}.yml`.
 These files can be modified if additional variables are required.
+To execute Snakemake for a particular variable type : `snakemake -p -j 4 all --configfile scripts/config_toa_incident_solar_radiation.yml`.

 In addition to the time-dependent fields, the constant fields were downloaded and processed using `scripts /download_and_regrid_constants.sh`